EAHEA Accreditation Quality Standards

-The European Agency for Higher Education and Accreditation standards become an easy and effective instrument for measuring institutional education quality on international level because they are not affected by local legislative formats, regulations or cultural idiosyncrasies.
+The European Agency for Higher Education and Accreditation standards become an easy and effective instrument for measuring institutional education quality on the international level because they are not affected by local legislative formats, regulations, or cultural idiosyncrasies.

 Any educational institution that intends to earn the accreditation status from the European Agency for Higher Education and Accreditation must demonstrate compliance, through the application for accreditation (Self Assessment Report), with the education quality standards set forth by the European Agency for Higher Education and Accreditation.

 The accreditation standards set forth by the EAHEA are:

 1. Administrative Responsibility Accreditation

 The accreditation of administrative responsibility refers to results associated with the legal status, facilities, financial stability, and staff of the institution as well as its commitment to ethical values and continuous improvement.
 The applicant higher education institution must demonstrate its administrative capacity, stability, and responsibility.

 The following set of standards will guide the institution to achieve the desired administrative responsibility.

 1.1.
 Identification: The educational institution identifies its legal name, foundation date, missions statement, the type of education offered (traditional education, adult education, distance learning, part-time residential learning, professional training, etc...), current number of students enrolled, and current number of graduates.